ise-spolansky/wysinwyg-documents/README.md

 - the document itself
 - any source code or source markup (e.g., LaTeX for PDFs)
 - a PDF and/or PNG screenshots showing the difference between the document as displayed and as printed.
 Showing the documents as printed is accomplished by using a print to PDF printer.

+# Current Proofs-of-Concepts

+- [PDF](PDF/) --- We use PDF Optional Content Groups to show different content in print and on screen
+- [HTML+CSS](HTML+CSS/) --- We use CSS Media Queries to show different content in print and on screen